Art is my life. Painting provides a sense of peace and productivity that is unmatched. It is a wonderful way to connect with other people.

 • There was a nice write-up about my fine art work on emptyeasel.com - glad to have found it and grateful for the thoughtful prose: http://emptyeasel.com/…/catherine-twomey-diverse-paintings…/

 I am a published author which means I have no excuse for bad writing or editing.
 Mea culpa.
 I'm not nearly as good a writer as my brother Steve, who won a Pulitzer Prize and has some books in the works.
 I do, however, try.

 There have been great influencers throughout my life.
 My mother, who raised three children alone on a schoolteacher's salary.
-My brother Steve was a columnist for the Washington Post for 15 years, and whose World War II book, "Countdown to Pearl Harbor - Twelve Days To The Attack" was just published with terrific reviews in the New York Times, LA Times and Washington Post.
+My brother Steve was a columnist for the Washington Post for 15 years, and his World War II book, "Countdown to Pearl Harbor - Twelve Days To The Attack" was recently published with terrific reviews in the New York Times, LA Times and Washington Post.
 My sister Ann, who is a delightful human resources manager and mother to my special nieces, Maddie and Blair.
 Cousin, writer and comedian Julia Sweeney from Saturday Night Live and many books, one-woman shows and screenplays.
-My sister-in-law Kathleen Carroll runs the editorial side of the Associated Press, and is Chairperson of the Pulitzer Prize Award Board.
+My sister-in-law Kathleen Carroll just retired from running the editorial side of the Associated Press, and is Chairperson of the Pulitzer Prize Award Board.
 All of these influencers have accomplished amazing things despite great adversity.

 I have studied with some of the best artistic and scientific minds in the world: fellow medical illustrators.
 Leonardo da Vinci is considered the first medical illustrator, and his knowledge, technical abilities and deep curiosity are benchmarks for the field.
 As a Board Certified Medical Illustrator, I have had the privilege to know and learn directly from some of the most extraordinarily talented, smart and influential visionaries living today.